spatialos/UnrealGDK/SpatialGDK/Documentation/content/non-unreal-layers.md

 >**Note:** Your external SpatialOS components must have an ID between 1000 and 2000 to be registered by the pipeline.

-You set up your game to receive network operations using the `USpatialDispatcher::AddOpCallback` function.
-This function is paramaterised with a SpatialOS component ID and a callback function reference with the following type:
+You set up your game to receive network operations using the `USpatialDispatcher::AddOpCallback` functions.
+These overloaded functions are paramaterized with a `Worker_ComponentId` and a callback function reference that takes one of the following network operation types as an argument:

-`const TFunction<void(Worker_ComponentId, const Worker_Op*)>`
+* `Worker_AddComponentOp`
+* `Worker_RemoveComponentOp`
+* `Worker_AuthorityChangeOp`
+* `Worker_ComponentUpdateOp`
+* `Worker_CommandRequestOp`
+* `Worker_CommandResponseOp`

-where `Worker_ComponentId` and `Worker_Op` are types defined in the [Worker SDK in C’s API](https://docs.improbable.io/reference/latest/capi/reference).
+`Worker_ComponentId` and each network operation type are defined in the [Worker SDK in C’s API](https://docs.improbable.io/reference/latest/capi/reference).

-You'll need to register your callbacks before the Unreal worker connects to the SpatialOS runtime to avoid missing any operations.
+You must register the callbacks inside your game instance's `::Init()` function to ensure your callbacks will be triggered for initial network operations received by the SpatialOS worker connection.

+Each `USpatialDispatcher::AddOpCallback` function returns a `CallbackId`.
 You can deregister your callbacks using the `USpatialDispatcher::RemoveOpCallback` function and passing the `CallbackId` parameter returned by the corresponding call to `USpatialDispatcher::AddOpCallback`.

 There is a basic example in the _Examples_ section below.
 For more examples of how to deserialize the `Worker_Op` type see the SpatialOS documentation on [serialization in the Worker SDK in C’s API](https://docs.improbable.io/reference/latest/capi/serialization).